JasonRodriguez1474/DevOpsHomeLab/index.md

 ## YAML

 YAML is the language used by multiple Infrastructure as Code tools, so [here is a video covering its structure](https://www.youtube.com/watch?v=1uFVr15xDGg).
-[This is a guide from Google on what Infrastructure as code, and it includes an example of a basic configuration file that is utilizing YAML](https://www.youtube.com/watch?v=z-caqPtEw58).
+Google has [this guide on what Infrastructure as code is, and it includes an example of a basic configuration file that is utilizing YAML](https://www.youtube.com/watch?v=z-caqPtEw58).

 ---